Photo credit: KORAIL

-The Central Inland Region Tour Train commenced operations on April 12, 2013 and includes the circular O-Train and V-Train, which journeys through Korea's inland valleys.
+The Central Inland Region Tour Train commenced operations on April 12, 2013 and includes the circular O-Train and the V-Train, which journeys through Korea's inland valleys.
 The O-train loops around the central inland region, running through the provinces of Chungcheongbuk-do, Gangwon-do, and Gyeongsangbuk-do.
-The V-train, connecting Buncheon in Gyeongsangbuk-do Province and Cheolam in Gangwon-do Province, runs through scenic valleys.
+The V-train, connecting Buncheon in Gyeongsangbuk-do and Cheoram in Gangwon-do, runs through scenic valleys.
 The newly-launched train routes offer passengers a more convenient and comfortable means of discovering the pastoral beauty of the rural and mountainous central regions.

-In particular, a one-day or multi-day pass allows passengers to freely explore all areas along the train's route at an affordable price.
-There are train passes for one, two, three, five, or seven days, for which you can board both the O and V trains, as well as the general trains on connecting routes.
+A special one-day or multi-day pass allows passengers to freely explore all areas along the train's route at an affordable price.
+There are train passes for one, two, or three days, for which you can board both the O- and V-trains, as well as the general trains on connecting routes.
 Hop on the Central Inland Region Tour Train to explore Korea's stunning inland scenery!

-Every seat has an in-seat power outlet so that passengers can recharge their cell phones or laptops.
-The sightseeing monitors installed throughout the train show the train running along the track in real time.
+In addition, every seat has an in-seat power outlet so that passengers can recharge their cell phones or laptops as they ride.
+Sightseeing monitors installed throughout the train show the view from in front of the train as it runs along the tracks in real time.

-Circular Course (train stops): Jecheon - Yeongwol- Mindungsan – Gohan – Chujeon - Taebaek- Cheoram - Seungbu- Buncheon- Chunyang – Bonghwa – Yeongju – Punggi – Danyang – Jecheon
+Train stops: Seoul – Wonju - Jecheon - Yeongwol- Mindungsan – Gohan – Chujeon - Taebaek- Cheoram - Seungbu- Buncheon- Chunyang – Bonghwa – Yeongju

 [O-train Course Nearby Attractions]

-The V-train stands for "valley" and travels through the remote mountainous areas of Gangwon-do Province and Gyeongsangbuk-do Province.
-It is also referred to as the "Baby Baekho (white tiger) Train" due to the motif of the train's exterior of a white tiger running through the Baekdudaegan mountain range.
+The ‘V’ in V-train stands for "valley," as it travels through the remote mountainous areas of Gangwon-do and Gyeongsangbuk-do.
+It is also referred to as the "Baby Baekho (white tiger) Train" due to the motif on the train's exterior of a white tiger, which appears to be running through the Baekdudaegan mountain range.

-While travelling through the steep valleys on a V-train, you will come to discover sites that still preserve the scenes from the 1970s to '80s.
-As such, the train's interior has been decorated in a retro style using props like a charcoal stove and incandescent lamps that were commonly used in the 1970s.
-In addition, the V-train crew's uniforms have been recreated from the crew uniforms of the '70s.
+While traveling through the steep valleys on the V-train, you will come to discover sites that still preserve scenes from the 1970s and '80s.
+As such, the train's interior has been decorated in retro style using props like a charcoal stove and incandescent lamps that were commonly used in the 1970s.
+In addition, the V-train crew's uniforms have been recreated from crew uniforms of the '70s.

-The V-train makes three round-trips a day from Buncheon Station in Gyeongsangbuk-do Province to Cheoram in Gangwon-do Province.
+The V-train makes three trips a day from Buncheon Station in Gyeongsangbuk-do to Cheoram in Gangwon-do.
 It has three cars that can accommodate up to 158 people.
-As the one-way trip on this train takes only an hour and 10 minutes, the train is equipped in minimalist fashion with an observatory space and a café in addition to the passenger seats.
+As the one-way trip on this train takes only an hour and 10 minutes, the train is equipped in minimalist fashion with only an observatory space and a café in addition to the passenger seats.

-To provide clear views of cliffs and valleys along the ride, a large portion of the train walls excluding the ceiling have been made into glass windows.
+To provide clear views of the cliffs and valleys along the ride, a large portion of the train walls, excluding the ceiling, have been made into glass windows.
 Passengers can open and close the windows as they please to let in fresh mountain air.
-As the train journeys on, the crew introduces little anecdotes related to the passing landscape (in Korean).
+As the train journeys on, the crew members share little anecdotes related to the passing landscape (in Korean).

-Unlike the O-train, the V-train is non-stop and makes only 5-10 minute stops at Yangwon Station, the smallest train station in Korea, and Seungbu Station, which has particularly beautiful scenery, so that passengers can take time to take pictures.
+Unlike the O-train, the V-train is non-stop and makes only 5-10 minute stops at Yangwon Station, the smallest train station in Korea, and Seungbu Station, which has particularly beautiful scenery, so that passengers have time to take pictures.

-Valley Course (train stops): Buncheon – Yangwon – Seungbu - Cheoram
+Train stops: Buncheon – Bidong stop - Yangwon – Seungbu - Cheoram

 [V-train Major Stations]